blackwolf660/bancho.py/README.md

 the project is developed primarily by the [osu!Akatsuki](https://akatsuki.pw/) team, and our aim is to create the most easily maintainable, reliable, and feature-rich osu! server implementation available.
+This fork also contains [OwOuser](https://github.com/divinity1437/bancho.py) changes, to seems more stability and functionally, like webhooks, custom changes for privileges and some functions.

 # Setup
 knowledge of linux, python, and databases will certainly help, but are by no